Krinhj/meme-matcher/README.md

 1. **Index smoke test** – run the `index_memes.py` command above after adding new memes.
 The script logs skipped files and regenerates `memes_index.json`; inspect a few entries to confirm `emotion_vec` and `detected_face` look reasonable.
 2. **Viewer dry run** – execute `python app.py --help` to confirm dependencies import cleanly, then `python app.py` with your webcam covered/uncovered to watch the placeholder flip to a meme once a confident expression is detected.
 3. **Manual QA loop** – exaggerate an expression (e.g., yell or look skeptical) and verify that the overlay reports the intended meme.
 If it does not, tweak the corresponding `emotion_vec` entry manually or via `index_memes.py --mtcnn`.
+Adjust `--smoothing-window` up (more averaging) or down (snappier swaps) until the panel feels stable in motion.

 ## Learn by Building